Host Your Group at Daybreak

 Unlike most camps, Daybreak Camp is designed for Christian and not-for-profit organizations that are interested in a Do-It-Yourself experience, meaning that food shopping, prepping, preparing, serving and clean up is provided by your group.
 This feature allows Daybreak to offer unique pricing that makes camps and events “doable” for many groups.

-- Download our Guest Group Welcome Packet and our Welcome to the Daybreak Kitchen Packet for more information.
+- Download our Welcome Packet 2019 and our Welcome to the Daybreak Kitchen Packet for more information.

 Other amenities include: